MarcBickel/CS-413/README.md

 1. As images do not seem to be paired, could it be possible to work on them after some rescaling ?
 2. What exactly are the baseline methods and the features we're supposed to work on ?

+#### Feedback
+1. Rescaling by interpolation first then later on work on patches of the image instead of the smaller one
+2. Mapping luminance from input to transfered one

 #### 06.03.2020 Meeting
 We have been looking for ideas to start the project.